CBD not CBDs...

 2 varieties produce CBD - hemp & cannabis or "marijuana"

-1 variety produces THC - cannabis or "marijuana"
+1 variety produces more than 0.3% THC - cannabis or "marijuana"